rreitmann/hugo-homepage/content/home/tags.md

 date = 2017-09-20T00:00:00

 title = "Tags"
-subtitle = "Topics addressed on my homepage or in my projects"
+subtitle = "Technical topics of projects"

 # Order that this section will appear in.
-weight = 65
+weight = 60

 +++